 Now right click at the Repository -> TortoiseSVN -> create repository here

-Step 4: Now select your intended project folder which has to be tracked, right click on that and click on SVN checkout option.
+Step 4: Now select your intended project folder, which must be tracked, right-click on that and click on the SVN checkout option.
 By doing this, you are telling SVN to keep track of changes we are about to do in our code.

-So you can see here that the revision number appears to be 0, also you will see that in the checked out folder, a .svn folder will get created.
+So you can see here that the revision number appears to be 0; also, you will see that a .svn folder will get created in the checked-out folder.

-Step 5: Now let’s look to integrate with eclipse, if eclipse doesn’t contain the plug-in then subclipse has to be installed as per following navigation path:
+Step 5: Now, let’s look to integrate with eclipse; if eclipse doesn’t contain the plug-in, then subclipse has to be installed as per the following navigation path:

-Click on Add option, once you do this; a checkbox for Subclipse would appear ( as named by you while adding the above URL), finish the process.
-This makes the eclipse get integrated with SVN.
+Click on Add option; once you do this, a checkbox for Subclipse would appear ( as named by you while adding the above URL), finish the process.
+This makes the eclipse gets integrated with SVN.